• Blog

 This video from Video Alchemy highlights the issues with using standard household green paint to create a green screen wall.

 The primary drawback of video paint is the cost.
-This can be an expensive DIY option for creating a green screen at around $110 per can and with a few gallons likely needed depending on your wall size and the number of coats.
+This can be an expensive DIY green screen option for around $110 per can.
+Likely needing a few gallons, the cost will vary based on wall size and the number of coats.
 However, it may be cost-effective considering the time saved from not having to constantly set up, light, take down, and store a green screen backdrop.

 Consider buying a craft foam board from a store for smaller green screen applications, such as compositing miniatures.
 While these foam boards come in various colors, choose one with a solid, uniform color—ideally green—but make sure it’s matte and non-glossy.